Speiserm/qmk_firmware/keyboards/planck/keymaps/deft/deft.changelog.md

 - Removed numpad from the lower layer of the Planck layout, the numpad layout is obscure and I never use it anyway.

 ---

+TODO:

+Figure out if space/enter should be under homing keys or if it should be lower/raise Figure out the positions of brackets, curly braces should probably be on the botton for Helix Work out leader functionality

 **Deft is currently supported on the following boards:**